-The ability to consolidate consumer data, identify meaningful insights that address not just demographic differences but different motivations of your consumers is fundamental to loyalty program success.
-The level of customer profile enables retailers to understand how customer needs may change from by channel or by day.
+The ability to consolidate consumer data, and identify meaningful insights that address not just demographic differences but different motivations of your consumers is fundamental to loyalty program success.
+The level of customer profile enables retailers to understand how customer needs may change by channel or by day.

-The benefit of this approach to the retail consumer: It feels more relevant and personalized.
+The benefit of this approach to the retail consumer is: It feels more relevant and personalized.
 The customer feels like he matters to that retailer, and that is the beginning of building an emotional connection with your customers.
 The best examples of segmentation/ personalization enable the customer to manage their own personalization settings for the relationship, Yeow said.

 The pitfall: Collecting profile data and not using it to personalize communications and experiences is a missed opportunity.
 Consumers provide you with their personal information and expect something of value in exchange.
 If data is collected and perceived to not be used, it erodes consumer trust.
 That is the opposite of customer loyalty and advocacy.

 3. Ability To Recognize & Reward Transactional Behaviours